- Simulation of the devices’ telemetry data

 Now, add another line chart widget to display CO2 data for the office over the last 12 hours.

-• Enter a name for the Y-axis, such as "CO2 level", and set the units to ppm (parts per million);
+- Enter a name for the Y-axis, such as "CO2 level", and specify "ppm" as the units;

 The configured “Indoor Air Quality Sensor” state should look like this: